blatmand/MasterThesisDanielBlatman/README.txt

 %20Signal%20processing%20with%20GWpy.ipynb
 Accessed on: 31-05-2022

-Among other libraries, the thesis in particular the following libraries: tsfel, pyCBC, qiskit, qiskit-machine-learning, seaborn, gwpy and gwosc.
+Among other libraries, the thesis uses in particular the following libraries: tsfel, pyCBC, qiskit, qiskit-machine-learning, seaborn, gwpy and gwosc.